captionpoint/captionpoint-plays/PLAID-AS-HELL.md

 ---

 ## CASS:
-Yeah, hop in the car, be like, ‘Alright, here we go.'
+Yeah, hop in the car, be like, ‘Alright, here we go.’

 ---